Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Discussion

 Low defect concentrations can have outsized effects on the magnetism of frustrated systems because the ground state selection is often determined by a finely tuned balance of different interactions.
 Yb$_{2}$Ti$_{2}$O$_{7}$ provides a particularly striking example, where varying levels of disorder, consisting of O vacancies and/or (“positive”) stuffing, was determined to be responsible for the variety of observed ground states \cite{ross2012,bowman2019}.
 In the present case, there is no signature of scattering intensities being redistributed away from the expected wave vectors of AIAO order, and the AIAO state in Nd$_{2}$Zr$_{2}$O$_{7}$ appears robust across an appreciable range of disorder/defect densities.

-More quantitative modifications to the ordered state, such as the increased $T_{AFM}$ in the HP-Ar sample, can be well understood by a reduction in the amount of negative stuffing.
-The presence of non-magnetic Zr$^{4+}$ on the A-site breaks up the Nd$^{3+}$ superexchange network, which weakens the overall AFM exchange interaction.
+Instead, more quantitative modifications to the ordered state, such as the increased $T_{AFM}$ in the HP-Ar sample, can be well understood by a reduction in the amount of negative stuffing.
+The presence of non-magnetic Zr$^{4+}$ on the A-site breaks up the Nd$^{3+}$ superexchange network, which weakens the overall exchange interaction.
 This can be contrasted with disorder in Yb$_{2}$Ti$_{2}$O$_{7}$ where stuffing occurs via Yb$^{3+}$ occupying the B-site \cite{ross2012,bowman2019,baroudi2015}.
-In that case, stuffing provides an avenue for the introduction of new magnetic exchange pathways and can qualitatively modify spin correlations, even at low defect densities \cite{ross2012,bowman2019}.
-That this does not happen in the case of Nd$_{2}$Zr$_{2}$O$_{7}$ is rationalized by the different type of stuffing inherent to the system.
+In that case, stuffing provides an avenue for new magnetic exchange pathways and can qualitatively modify spin correlations, even at low defect densities \cite{ross2012,bowman2019}.
+That this does not happen in the case of Nd$_{2}$Zr$_{2}$O$_{7}$ is rationalized by the different type of stuffing.

-We turn now to the static diffuse scattering at \textit{T} = 38 mK (\textit{i.e. T} $< T_{AFM}$ ) observed for the HP-Ar crystal (Fig. \ref{fig:Figure10}(b)).
-While the appearance of the pinch-point pattern is unaffected by the reduction in disorder, the temperature evolution appears substantially modified relative to earlier studies.
-Previous reports have shown that the intensity is comparable at low temperature (30 – 60 mK) and 450 mK \cite{petit2016,xu2020}, with a slight peak near $T_{AFM}$ and a near complete disappearance by 750 mK \cite{petit2016}.
-Although we do not have the data to comment on the peak at $T_{AFM}$ the pinch-point scattering clearly persists to higher temperatures in our sample.
-This is shown by the integration presented in Fig. \ref{fig:Figure10}(a), where the values at 500 mK and 800 mK (the highest temperature measured) are nearly identical.
+We turn now to the diffuse scattering at \textit{T} = 38 mK (\textit{i.e. T} $< T_{AFM}$ ) observed for the HP-Ar crystal (Fig. \ref{fig:Figure10}(b).
+While the appearance of the pinch-point pattern is unaffected by the reduction in disorder, the temperature evolution appears modified relative to earlier studies on air-grown samples.
+Previous reports have shown that the intensity is comparable at low temperature (60 mK) and 450 mK, with a slight peak near $T_{AFM}$ and a large reduction by 750 mK \cite{petit2016}.
+Estimation of the magnetic moment which produces the pinch-point pattern follows a qualitatively similar trend \cite{ PhysRevLett.126.247201}.
+Although we do not have the data to comment on the peak at $T_{AFM}$, the pinch-point pattern in our sample persists nearly unchanged up to 800 mK (the highest temperature measured).
+This is shown by the integration presented in Fig. \ref{fig:Figure10}(a), where the values at 500 mK and 800 mK are almost identical.
 Direct comparison of the diffuse scattering heat maps (not shown) confirms this conclusion.
-Based on the fact that the pinch-point pattern is nearly undetectable by $\approx$ 750 mK in an air-grown sample with $\approx$ 9 \% negative stuffing (based on the lattice parameter) \cite{petit2016,hatnean2015_1} and remains robust at 800 mK in a HP-Ar sample with $\approx$ 1 \% negative stuffing, the spin-ice correlations seem sensitive to this degree of disorder.
+Based on the fact that the pinch-point pattern intensity is substantially weakened by $\approx$ 750 mK in an air-grown sample \cite{petit2016} and remains robust at 800 mK in a HP-Ar sample with $\approx$ 1 \% negative stuffing, the spin-ice correlations seem sensitive to this degree of disorder.
+A recent report suggests that a separate spin-ice-like state may exist above $T_{AFM}$ \cite{PhysRevLett.126.247201}; however our current data are unable to address this possibility.